alifarina/ScalaProject/README.md

 ### Create table view
 ![Screenshot](images/create_table.png)

-We can enter table naame and column names, it then creates the hashmap as described above.
+We can enter table name and column names, it then creates the hashmap as described above.
 This hashmap can hold multiple table -> column mappings

 ### View Table
 ![Screenshot](images/view_table.png)